intel-iot-devkit/how-to-code-samples/home-fall-tracker/README.md

 ## Configuring the example

-To configure the example for the optional real-time weather data, obtain a key from the Weather Underground* web site as documented above, and then change the `WEATHER_API_KEY` and `LOCATION` keys in the `config.json` file as follows:
+To configure the example for sending optional text messages, obtain an API key from the Twilio* web site as explained above, and then change the `TWILIO_ACCT_SID` and `TWILIO_AUTH_TOKEN` keys in the `config.json` file as follows:

 ```
 {
-  "WEATHER_API_KEY": "YOURAPIKEY",
+  "TWILIO_ACCT_SID": "YOURAPIKEY",
-  "LOCATION": "San_Francisco"
+  "TWILIO_AUTH_TOKEN": "YOURTOKEN"
 }
 ```